logicahealth/covid-19/fsh/ig-data/input/pagecontent/5_LabProfiles.md

 ﻿### Lab data

 The profiles listed below are all of the currently released and pre-released codes from the LOINC code system.
-The represent all of the testing that could be reported via a reporting form, like the CDC COVID19 PUI form.
+They represent all of the testing that could be reported via a reporting form, like the CDC COVID19 PUI form.
 Many of them are in a pre-release state and are subject to change.

 LOINC code 94505-5 [SARS coronavirus 2 IgG Ab \[Units/volume\] in Serum or Plasma by Immunoassay](StructureDefinition-SARScoronavirus2AbIgGAcncPtSerPlasQnIALabObs.html)